 The film is based upon the Saturday Evening Post Serial by William P. McGivern.
 I have never read this but would love to do so.
 If you have read it, I would love to get your take on the differences and similarities between the text and the film.
 The film is very violent and brutal.
 Some of the violence we actually see on screen, some is inferred, but all of it makes quite an impact on us.
 The film still shocks and grips when viewed today.
 The clothes and cars may have dated, but the story, shock of the violence, and the types of people seen in the film certainly haven’t changed all that much.

 This is what I call an actors film.
-The camera is focused on the actors throughout and lets them convey to us what’s going on.
 The entire cast all deliver superb performances, and for some I think it’s fair to say they deliver career best performances.
 Glenn Ford in particular is excellent as the good detective who ends up going around filled with barely concealed rage and hatred.

 The vast majority of the films power comes via the interactions between characters and their reaction to the violence that occurs throughout the film.
 I also love how the film is split into little sections which almost come across as mini films in their own right.
 Apart from one scene, the film all takes place inside.
 The interior locations and the close way the camera is focused on the actors really gives the film a claustrophobic feel.
-Much of the film also has an almost documentary style feel about it.
-There is a strong sense of realism in this film.
+The film has an almost documentary style about it.

 I like that women play a major role in this film.
 The female characters we see are very strong women and once they get mixed up with Bannion’s investigation they suffer unspeakable cruelty.
 Much of the violence in this film seems to be directed towards women.
 Women are the main victims in this film, they either end up getting killed, physically scarred, emotionally damaged, or have their lives put at risk.
-Even Detective Bannion’s own daughter suffers too; in as much as her childhood innocence gets shattered and lost by what happens to her mum.
+Even Detective Bannion’s own daughter suffers too, as her childhood innocence gets shattered and lost due to what happens to her mum.

 It is also the women in this film who either take most of the risks, or who get hurt the most.
 In the end it is also a woman who gets revenge on two of the main villains of the film.
 Bannion, who is supposed to be the hero, actually doesn’t get his hands dirty all that often, but through his investigation and persuasion others face danger or lose their lives by helping him get revenge.
 Debby comes across as being the real hero of the film.
 Bannion also does or say things that make him not unlike the people he is seeking revenge against.
 There’s that old saying which I think applies perfectly to him and his situation; violence begets violence.
 Revenge is just a never ending cycle of pain and violence.